pmeier/parker-word-puzzle/README.md

 # So, what is this repository about?

 It seems there is nothing really left to do, right?[^1] And you would be correct if it weren't for the fact that Fred Overflow implemented his solution in [Java](https://github.com/fredoverflow/wordle)[^2].
-In fact, in a comment that Fred overflow liked a user wrote
+In fact, in a comment that Fred overflow liked, a user wrote:

 > "just a single instruction on your CPU so that's very efficient" **programs in Java** :P

-And that is where I found myself in all of this.
+And that is where I come into play.
 I wanted to brush up my [Rust](https://www.rust-lang.org/) skills for quite some time now.
 Having never gone further than the examples in the [Rust book](https://doc.rust-lang.org/book/), I was looking for an interesting application that needed a fast language.
-And that is it: this repository exists so I can make some random user on Youtube happy while at the same time use Rust for a 'real world application'.
+Thus, this repository exists so I can make some random user on Youtube happy while at the same time use Rust for a 'real world application'.

 # How do I use it?